Cloud7050/nodejs-poefilter/README.md

 For equipment we use, based on rarity, we may use them if the properties are notable enough.

+- Unused weapons
-- Witch weapons / armour
+- Witch weapons / gear
 	- Looty/5 (show)
 	- Normal
-		- 4 (shrink/unmap)
+		- 4 of 4 (shrink/unmap)
 	- Magic
-		- White/4 (shrink/unmap)
+		- White / 4 of 4 (shrink/unmap)
-- Unused weapons